an12346/galactic-age-calculator-/README.md

 ## Known Bugs

-* The results don't show after clicking on a button
+* The results don't show after clicking on a submit button

 ## License